yannmazita/playlistworks/README.md

 # playlistworks

 Work in progress!
-Very early stage and actively developed.
+Early stage.

 `playlistworks` is a playlist-driven music player built with Python and [QT/QML](https://doc.qt.io/qt-6/qmlreference.html).